sashas777/bug-from-email/README.md

 [![Latest Unstable Version](https://poser.pugx.org/sashas/bug-from-email/v/unstable)](https://packagist.org/packages/sashas/bug-from-email)
 [![License](https://poser.pugx.org/sashas/bug-from-email/license)](https://packagist.org/packages/sashas/bug-from-email)

-This module works only with Magento 2.2.4/2.2.5 versions and need to be removed after upgrade/downgrade.
+This module works with Magento 2.2.4 - 2.2.7 versions and need to be removed after upgrade/downgrade.
 Assumed that the issue will be fixed in the new release.

 ## 1. How to install module